 Description

 Identifies potential ransomware note being uploaded to an AWS S3 bucket.
-This rule detects the PutObject S3 API call with a common ransomware note file extension such as .ransom, or .lock.
+This rule detects the PutObject S3 API call with a common ransomware note file name or extension such as ransom or .lock.
 Adversaries with access to a misconfigured S3 bucket may retrieve, delete, and replace objects with ransom notes to extort victims.

 Detection logic